In December 2019, I was the keynote speaker for the first Karamoja Women’s Conference.

 What about the two men of Bantu ancestry currently appointed ministers for Karamoja Affairs?
 Are they the ones that are the most qualified and most competent to present, defend and advocate for the views of Karimojong women, during Cabinet sessions?”

-And now I have the answers to my questions, not only in word, but in the achievements of the women of Karamoja who post conference did all that it took, including petitioning the appointing authorities.
+I have the answers to my questions, not only in word, but in the achievements of the women of Karamoja who, post conference, did all that it took, including petitioning the appointing authorities.

-And within a short period of time, from having no Karimojong women in the Cabinet, for the first time in the history of the nation state Uganda, we now have two:
+Within a short period, from having no Karimojong women in Cabinet, for the first time in the history of the nation state Uganda, we now have two:

 Hon.
 Anyakun Esther Davinia, State Minister in the Ministry of Disaster Preparedness and Refugees